HumanoidSandvichDispenser/availabili.tf/README.md

 `/apidoc/openapi.json` which can also be viewed at `/apidoc/redoc` or `/apidoc/swagger` or `/apidoc/scalar`.

-To generate the frontend client:
+To regenerate the frontend client during development:

 ```sh
 npm run openapi-generate